How long until St. Patricks Day?

-The tiny island of Montserrat, known as "Emerald Island of the Caribbean" due to its foundation by Irish refugees from Saint Kitts and Nevis, is the only place in the world apart from the Republic of Ireland and the Canadian province of Newfoundland and Labrador in which St Patrick's Day is a public holiday.
+The tiny island of Montserrat, known as "Emerald Island of the Caribbean" due to its foundation by Irish refugees from Saint Kitts and Nevis, is the only place in the world apart from the Republic of Ireland, Northern Ireland and the Canadian province of Newfoundland and Labrador in which St Patrick's Day is a public holiday.

 It is generally accepted that St. Patrick was born in Northern England or Southern Scotland to wealthy parents around 385AD.
 His original name was probably Maewyn Succat.
 He later adopted Patricius as his Christian/Roman name, which became widely known as Patrick.

 While he was only sixteen, Patrick was taken prisoner after a band of raiders from Ireland had attacked his family's estate in Wales.
 They took him back him to Ireland where he spent six years in captivity as a slave.
 It is said that it was at this time, while he was working as a shepherd on Slemish mountain that he became a devout Christian.

 He eventually escaped from his slavery to Gaul (in modern day France) where he studied for twelve years in the monastery under St. Germain, the bishop of Auxerre.
 It was during this period of training that Patrick realised his calling in life was to become a missionary and convert pagans to Christianity.

 After his training, he wanted to return to Ireland, to convert the native pagans there to Christianity.
 But he had to bide his time as St. Palladius was ordained by Pope Celestine and sent to Ireland as their first bishop.
 It was over two years later, when Palladius was transferred to Scotland, that Patrick was appointed as second bishop to Ireland.